ecds/belfast-group-site/DEPLOYNOTES.rst

 * Load fixtures for initial required flat pages::

   python manage.py loaddata belfast/pages/fixtures/initial_flatpages.json

+..
+TODO: update this, it is out of date
+..
+NOTE: need to include instructions for setting up MEDIA_ROOT/MEDIA_URL

 * Check out a copy of the Belfast Group RDF data from https://github.com/emory-libraries-disc/belfast-group-data